Scottish and Northern Irish Ancestral Research

-I am able to access most archives and genealogy centres on the Scottish mainland, particularly within the Central Belt.
+I am able to access most archives and genealogy centres on the Scottish mainland, particularly within the Central Belt, and regularly visit Belfast.

-Scotland has a wonderful series of archives for adding more flesh to the lives of those identified in our trees, but which also hold many important records that might help break down a brick wall when the vital records fail.
+Scotland has a wonderful series of archives for adding more flesh to the lives of those identified in our trees.
 The primary archives include the National Records of Scotland in Edinburgh, Glasgow City Archives at the Mitchell Library, and many other county based archives across the country, such as the magnificent Burns Monument Centre at Kilmarnock.
-In addition there are specialist collections at libraries across Scotland (including the National Library of Scotland in Edinburgh and Glasgow University Archives Services).
+In addition are specialist collections at libraries across Scotland (including the National Library of Scotland in Edinburgh and Glasgow University Archives Services).

-The methodology for English research is very different to that for Scottish research, requiring the ordering of various certificates by post, and will hence take much longer to research, but can also be done.
+The methodology for English research is different to that for Scottish and Northern Irish research, requiring the ordering of various certificates by post, and will hence take much longer to research, but it can also be done.

 Please contact me to discuss your requirements